Belvedere-1987/Tech-Academy-Python-Projects/ReadMe.txt

 This folder has different Python projects that i worked on.
 The basic Python Project has more simple projects created to learn python.
 Hobbyist contains code snippets from a django project I worked on with Prosper IT consulting.
+To view my code snippets, please go to index.py.